 Jen Granito Ruffner

-She is currently leading product at Kifi; focused on building tools and a network to retain your team’s web centric knowledge management.
+She is currently leading product at Kifi; focused on building tools and a network to help retain your team’s web-centric knowledge management.

 In addition to hard problems; she also enjoys ping pong, wine, poker, softball, travel, & cheese.

 What PM tools do you currently use at Kifi and what tools would you recommend to PMs at other companies?

 I LOVE tools that make me and my team more productive.
 Overall I think that the hardest part of the job is to first figure out a process that works for your team.
 Sit in a room and walk through a development life cycle and almost playtest what would happen with different ideas, tasks, and stories from conception to launch / analysis.
 Then throw in some wrenches; say midsprint, you to see that you’re going viral in a community that requires a bit of a different shift; how do you address that?

 Once you have the process figured out; it’s easier to select which tools you want to use to help facilitate that